chyroshan066/pradhan-dental/README.md

 ## 📝 License

-This project is proprietary software developed specifically for Dr. Karuna Skin, Hair and Laser Treatment Center.
+This project is proprietary software developed specifically for Pradhan Dental Clinic.

 ---